SniperPickAxe/FVT-fabric-modified/README.md

     When riding a mount that has health your hunger bar will be still visible instead of the vanilla behavior which hides it completely.
 Also your experience bar will remain visible unless you jump with a horse.

-* ### Horse Info

-    Horses, donkeys and mules have a "Stats" button which shows it's health, speed and jump height on hover.

 * ### Bee Hive/Nest Info

     Adds a bee count and honey level to Bee Hives & Nests tooltip (ADVANCED TOOLTIPS has to be enabled!).